App-Choreography/HacktoberfestPracticePage/README.md

 For the repos that have signed up to Hacktoberfest, you can contribute to and make a pr, to hope for a **Hacktoberfest-Accepted** tag on your PR.
 Once you have `4` valid PR's, you have completed Hacktoberfest!

 ### 💬 What are the rewards? 💬
-Once all 4 is completed, you will get the option for some c😎😎l *swag* or the option to plant a tree 🌲.
+Once all 4 valid PR's are completed, you will get the option for some c😎😎l *swag* or the option to plant a tree 🌲.
 But the best reward is... you have learned open source 🤗.

 </details>